jvandertil/blog/content/posts/2020-01-29_HostWebAppInAzure.md

 ```

 The Azure CLI has support for several different deployment methods.
-However, eventually I want to deploy from Azure DevOps, and for now I think the easiest way to facilitate this is the ZIP file method.
+However eventually I want to deploy from Azure DevOps, and for now, I think the easiest way to facilitate this is the ZIP file method.

-I will use some powershell to create a zip file containing the published application.
+I will use some PowerShell to create a zip file containing the published application.
 ```powershell
 Compress-Archive -Path $OutputDir/* -DestinationPath $ApplicationZip
 ```